felipemeres/CNN_viz/README.md

      - `output/alexnet/` (for AlexNet)
      - `output/resnet18/` (for ResNet18)
    - Example: `output/alexnet/20240610_153000/frame_0000.png`, `output/alexnet/20240610_153000/activations.avi`
+   - If `save_16bit=True`, images will be named `frame_0000_16bit.png`.

+## Advanced Normalization and Output Options

+### `normalization_mode`
+- `'filter'` (default): Each filter's activation map is normalized independently to [0, 1].
+- `'layer'`: All filters in a layer are normalized together, preserving their relative strengths.
+- `'global'`: All filters in all layers are normalized together, preserving global intensity relationships.

+### `clip_percentiles`
+- Clips activation values to the specified percentile range (e.g., `(1, 99)`) before normalization.
+This reduces the influence of extreme outliers and can improve visualization.

+### `use_hist_eq`
+- If `True`, applies histogram equalization to the normalized activation map, enhancing contrast and making subtle features more visible.

+### `save_16bit`
+- If `True`, saves each activation map as a raw 16-bit PNG (grayscale, no colormap), suitable for quantitative analysis or further processing.
+The image is resized to `img_size`.
+- If `False`, saves each activation map as an 8-bit PNG with the selected colormap (for human interpretation).
+- **Note:** Only one type of image is saved per run.

 ## How the Colors Work
 - The colormap (e.g., `'viridis'`, `'plasma'`) maps normalized activation values to colors for human interpretation.